 Kent Lai, PhD, MBA

-A native of Hong Kong, Dr. Kent Lai earned his undergraduate degree in Medical Microbiology from University of Bradford (U.K.) and his Ph.D. from University of Maryland (U.S.).
+A native of Hong Kong, Dr. Kent Lai earned his undergraduate degree in Biomedical Sciences from University of Bradford (U.K.) and his Ph.D. from University of Maryland (U.S.).
 He was also awarded his M.B.A. and M.H.A. from Georgia State University (U.S.).
 After receiving his Ph.D. in Molecular and Cell Biology; he went on for his Post-doctoral Research Fellowship at Emory University School of Medicine (U.S.).
 Dr. Kent Lai's career as a researcher and educator began in 2002 at University of Miami School of Medicine, where, within 6 years, he rose from Assistant Professor to Associate Professor of Pediatrics.
-In March, 2009, Dr. Lai joined the Division of Medical Genetics (Pediatrics) at University of Utah.
-In July, 2014, he was promoted to tenured Full Professor.
+In March, 2009, Dr. Lai joined the Division of Medical Genetics (Pediatrics) at University of Utah as Associate Professor and was promoted to Full Professor in 2014.
+He has also held Adjunct Professorship at the Department of Nutrition and Integrative Physiology since 2017.

-Dr. Lai’s research focuses on the development of novel therapeutics for rare and common diseases, which include Classic Galactosemia, infectious diseases and cancers.
+Dr. Lai’s research focuses on the development of novel therapeutics for rare and common diseases, which include Classic Galactosemia, Phosphoglucomutase Deficiency, and Liver Cancers.
 He has been the Principal Investigator for numerous research grants awarded by the National Institutes of Health and American Heart Association.
-Dr. Lai is currently an Associate Editor of Open Journal of Preventive Medicine and a Study Section member for the American Heart Association and NIH (Small Business Innovation Research (SBIR)).
+Dr. Lai is currently a member for the American Heart Association and NIH SBIR/STTR Study Sections.
+He also serves as Associate Editor of BMC Medical Genetics and Editorial Board Member of Heliyon (Elsevier).